-Food Security through Community Based Sustainable Forest Management and Sustainable Agriculture / Rural Development
+Comprehensive Food Security through Community Based Forest Management and Improvement of Agricultural production / Rural Development

 1. Community-Based Sustainable Forest Management

-In order to prevent overexploitation of natural resources, JVC helped villagers establish a community forest in three villages and a sh conservation area in two more.
+In order to prevent overexploitation of natural resources, JVC supported villagers to establish a community forest in one village and fish conservation zone in three villages.

 2. Sustainable Agriculture / Rural Development

-Many households in the target areas are facing a rice shortage.
-JVC helps villagers secure food through sustainable agriculture and group activities.
+Many households in target areas faces rice shortage.
+We supports villagers to ensure food security through spread of sustainable agricultural techniques by group activities.